Landlord Rent Guarantee Insurance (RGI) Guide

 How much does Landlord Rent Guarantee Insurance cost?

-I’m assuming this will be the decision maker for most.
-It’s always about the money, right?
+I’m guessing this will be the deciding factor for most, after all, it’s always about the money, right?

-Needless to say, it’s well worth shopping around for the best deals; it’s becoming an extremely competitive market.
+Needless to say, it’s well worth shopping around for the best deal, as the market is becoming increasingly competitive.

-In general, RGI is very reasonably priced considering the amount of protection it provides, and actually, I think a lot of landlords are surprised by how affordable it is.
+Overall, I think RGI is very reasonably priced considering the protection it provides, and many landlords are often surprised by just how affordable it is.

 Landlord Rent Guarantee Insurance (RGI) Providers